“Greetings from Dunedin” courtesy of Dunedin Artist Steve Spathelf

 I’ve been to the spring training home of the Toronto Blue Jays – Dunedin, Florida – on

-six seven occasions.
+seven eight occasions.
 In the early days, I did as much research as I possibly could to get the most out of the trip.
-During this process I encountered plenty of bad advice and mis-information from both sports writers and fans alike.
+During this process I encountered plenty of bad advice and misinformation from both sports writers and fans alike.
 As a result, I’ve compiled this living document to give our readers an always-current snapshot of what the Dunedin area has to offer.

-In addition to this guide, I’ve documented three of my five previous trips to Dunedin on this site.
+In addition to this guide, I’ve documented three previous trips to Dunedin (before I stopped blogging during my trips and learned to enjoy myself) on this site.
 If you’re so inclined, you can read about them here.
 Now on to the guide!

 Dunedin was settled in the mid-19th century by Scottish immigrants.
 In 1878, Scottish merchants J.O.
 Douglas and James Somerville petitioned to have the town called Dunedin, which is the Scots Gaelic name for Edinburgh.
 The town was incorporated in 1899.